surajneupane55/React-on-Rails-API-guide/index.md

 ## Welcome to React-on-Rails-API Guide

+### 13.6.2017

-Building a complete app with API is always a challenging job since every element must connect and work as intended.
-This guide will take you through the experiences I encountered during building a simple React on Rails API.
+Building a complete application with API is always a challenging job since every element must connect and work as intended.
+This guide will take you through the experience I encountered during building a simple React on Rails API.

-We will first build a small Rails app that serves data for our React application.
+We will first build a small Rails api that serves data which later will be consumed by our React frontend.

+Rails 5 have evolved a lot as now we can choose either to build an application or api.
+Since we are interested to serve data